ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.01/+article.md

 (and more)
 - [[Medium](https://blog.usejournal.com/how-i-stole-the-data-in-millions-of-peoples-google-accounts-aa1b72dcc075)] How I stole the data in millions of people's Google accounts

 A Google product related articles.
-Worth the read for those learning Computer Science or any developers out there.
+Worth the read if you're learning Computer Science or a developer.
 It's quite technical, but worth it once you get the idea behind it.
 The first 2 articles are bug hunting reports related to YouTube made by the same person, a fun read on behind the scenes when "attacking" these things.

 ## Content of the month